TL;DR

 - Be specific.
 Name the project, the tool, the stakeholder, the outcome.
 Generic language reads as filler.

 - Match the duty statement.
-Re-read the classification spec or duty statement before writing.
-The SOQ prompts are pulled from it — your examples should reflect the same language and priorities.
+Re-read the duty statement and desirable qualifications before writing.
+The SOQ prompts are drawn from them — your examples should reflect the same language and priorities.

 - Stay within the page limit.
 If you need to cut, cut context (Situation) before cutting specifics (Action + Result).